boschsensortec/BMI08x_SensorAPI/README.md

 /* Read the gyro power mode */ rslt = bmi08g_get_power_mode(&dev)
-/* power mode will be updated in the dev.gyro_cfg.power */
+/* Power mode will be updated in the dev.gyro_cfg.power */

 ```